A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Notation and preliminaries

 In the work that follows we will use the idea of subspace decomposition from the auxiliary space preconditioner to build a new domain decomposition preconditioner.
 The latter will contain a second level with two types of components: one arising from the part of the kernel of matrix $K$ that is readily available (i.e., related to the gradient of $H^1$ functions in our case), and the other stemming from local spectral information, which will help tackle the heterogeneous nature of the problem and the potential for holes in the domain.

-Both cases can be treated from a theoretical point of view in the general framework of the fictitious space lemma (FSL) of Nepomnyaschikh~\cite{Nepom:1991:DDM}, which can be considered the Lax--Milgram theorem of domain decomposition.
+Both cases can be treated from a theoretical point of view in the general framework of the fictitious space lemma (FSL) of Nepomnyaschikh \cite{Nepom:1991:DDM}, which can be considered the Lax--Milgram theorem of domain decomposition.
 For the sake of completeness, we briefly introduce the problem formulation and notation used (which is similar to that in \cite{nataf2020mathematical}), along with some theoretical results that will be useful in \Cref{sec:ASwithFSL}.
 We then detail the FSL, presented in the form originating in Griebel and Oswald \cite{griebel1995abstract}, before applying it within our context.

-We suppose that our problem is posed on a finite domain $\Omega \subset \mathbb{R}^3$, which need not be convex or simply connected (it can have holes), and that our problem is given in weak form.
+We suppose that our problem is posed on an arbitrary finite domain $\Omega \subset \mathbb{R}^3$ and is given in weak form.
 Namely, for an appropriate Hilbert space $H$, of functions on $\Omega$, we wish to find $u \in H$ such that

 where $a(\cdot,\cdot)$ is a symmetric coercive bilinear form on $H$ and $l(\cdot)$ is a linear functional on $H$.
 In our case of the positive Maxwell problem \eqref{eq:positivemaxwell}, highlighting the functions as vectorial by using bold, our bilinear form is